sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 The implementation is very simple - javascript within the login page redirects to the workflow, unless a query string parameter exists in the current page URL which is what the workflow itself sets when redirecting back for login.
 When this is detected, the regular login page is rendered.

 You can see the implementation of this in the included `combined_login_selection.html` page.
-Note that in your own deployment you will need to update the themeId parameter used in the launch URL to that of your `passkeyreg` custom theme.
-You may also wish to put the `combined_login_selection.html` page in the default theme for situations where the user visits the top-level URL of your tenant without a themeId query string parameter.
+There is a `passkeyregThemeId` variable in the `passkeyreg.js` file that needs to be updated for this to work.
+You may wish to put the `combined_login_selection.html` page in the default theme for situations where the user visits the top-level URL of your tenant without a themeId query string parameter.

 ## Triggering the workflow during password reset